mlhartme/stool/main/documentation.md

 Tomcat is killed (with -9).
 If Tomcat shutdown is slow, try to debug the applications running in this stage and find out why the don't obey to the shutdown request.

-Technically, any user with rx permissions on $BACKSTAGE/run can stop a stage.
+Technically, Stool does not send a kill signal to the service wrapper, because that's only allowed for the user that actually started the stage.
+Instead, Stool removes the service wrapper anchor file to signal the shutdown request.
+As a result, any user with rwx permissions on `$STAGE/.backstage/run` can stop a stage.

 [//]: # (include stageOptions.md)